| 13-7 Walking On WaterThe Lord’s teaching style continually revolved around posing explicit

 basic message: that we as followers of this man must likewise follow in

+our self-sacrifice to that same end.
 The Gospel records, Luke especially, often record how the Lord turned

 and spoke to His followers- as if He was in the habit of walking ahead